blltrx/sitemd/content/P-plat0.md

 the platform zero at CDF serves early morning XC services and TfW (AW) services to EBB.

-<video width="100%" autoplay muted loop src="/assets/plat-0_CDF.mp4">your browser probably doesn't support mp4 files if you see this, sorry! (you can download the video <a href="/assetsplat-0_RDH.mp4" download >by clicking here</a>!</video>
+<video width="100%" autoplay muted loop src="/assets/plat-0_CDF.mp4">your browser probably doesn't support mp4 files if you see this, sorry! (you can download the video <a href="/assetsplat-0_CDF.mp4" download >by clicking here</a>!</video>

 ## Bradford Forster Square (BDQ)

 14/7/25

-i have now done this, an update will be written before the end of the day.
+this is slightly embarrassing but i forgot about this one. it opened this year and i remember not being able to attend the opening, and after that just... forget. that's fine now because i have finally done it. with a quick hop over to BDQ (on a lovely LNER (GR) Azuma) i got the train back to LDS from the platform.

+the platform zero at BDQ serves a variety of NT services to LDS, ILK, and SKI. apparently there is also an early morning service to LAN as well.

+<video width="100%" autoplay muted loop src="/assets/plat-0_BDQ.mp4">your browser probably doesn't support mp4 files if you see this, sorry! (you can download the video <a href="/assetsplat-0_BDQ.mp4" download >by clicking here</a>!</video>

 ## next stop: Edinburgh Haymarket (HYM)

-i have no idea how i'm going to do this one.
+i have no idea how i'm going to do this one, but when i next go to Edinburgh i'll at least visit the platform.

 ## where are the others?